Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Finite-time blowup of solutions

-We now want to derive an estimate on how small $\varepsilon$ has to be such that we observe blowup before $v_1$ changes sign.
-In a first step, we give an explicit expression for $\eta$ -- in dependence of $v_1^0$ and $v_2^0$, but not of $\varepsilon$ -- that satisfies the estimate in Proposition~\ref{Prop:RelationInitialValues}.
+\begin{remark} \begin{enumerate} \item Propositions~\ref{Prop:u_1^0_below} and~\ref{Prop:u_1^0_above} imply that we may assume $-\pi/2< u_1^0 \leq \pi/4$. \item One can also show the following: if solutions to \eqref{Eq:2x2_Galerkin} exist for a long enough time and if $\varepsilon>0$ is sufficiently small, then there exists $t_0\geq0$, independent of $\varepsilon$, such that $u_2(t)\leq 0$ for all $t\geq t_0$.
+We simply take $u_2^0<0$ and observe that, hence, $u_2(t)\leq0 $ for all $t\geq0$.
+Note, however, that one has to exchange signs here if $v_2^0<0$. \end{enumerate} \end{remark} We now derive an estimate for how small $\varepsilon$ has to be such that we observe blowup before $v_1$ changes sign.
+In a first step, we give an explicit expression for $\eta$ -- dependent on $v_1^0$ and $v_2^0$, but independent of $\varepsilon$ -- that satisfies the estimate in Proposition~\ref{Prop:RelationInitialValues}.
 For the sake of simplicity, we will assume that $v_1^0\in(0,\pi^2/16)$.

 \begin{lemma} If $\eta$ is chosen as

 then the estimate in Proposition~\ref{Prop:RelationInitialValues} is satisfied. \end{lemma} \begin{proof} The estimate in Proposition~\ref{Prop:RelationInitialValues} holds true if and only if